To skin a flatfish by the book, you make a notch at the tail, cut a small flap of skin free, grasp it

 Maybe I picked the wrong fish, but my fluke-skinning was not so smooth.
 The skin came up at the tail easily, but when I ripped the skin forward, it pulled off the thin pieces of meat around the edges of the body.
 Then small fibers around the spine started to also rip at the meat.
 So inch-by-inch I slid my knife through these fibers and around the edge of the fluke's body.
 The head was even worse.
-The gills cut through two-thirds of the head, leaving a narrow channel of skin for me to work through.
-Bony plates in the head made me pretty much throw in the towel at this point.
+The gills cut through two-thirds of the head, leaving a narrow channel of skin

 In more delicious news, I got two beautiful (and hard-earned!) fillets out of this fluke.
 Pan-seared fluke served over braised fennel stalks with good olive oil and lemon is a victory meal I'd fight for any time.
 The fluke was succulent, meaty, without any muddiness to the flavor.
 The fennel stalks added a nice licorice crunch to the moist fish.
 As for the fillets on the other side of the fish, I just tossed the whole body and head into some more olive oil and roasted them in the oven for a later meal.
 And you know what?
 After some time in the oven, the skin just came right off.